 Visiting Tanzania in October

-At this point, the migration is now in Kenya, but the game viewing in central Serengeti is still very good.
+At this time, the migration has moved to Kenya, but game viewing in the central Serengeti remains excellent.
 Southern parks are particularly rewarding at this time of year, especially the Ngorongoro crater and the other parks in the south.

 Events & Festivals